 Here are some of the common symptoms of heatstroke:

 staggering or in a stupor

-The short-nosed dogs like Bulldogs and Pugs are very susceptible as well as the heavy-coated or overweight dogs and dogs with heat or respiratory problems.
+Short-nosed dogs like Bulldogs and Pugs are very susceptible as well as heavy-coated or overweight dogs and dogs with heart or respiratory problems.

 Use cool water but not ice water to cool your pet keeping the temperature no lower than 103 degrees to avoid hypothermia (too cold), which can cause the blood vessels to constrict.

 Offer ice cubes to lick until you can see a vet.

 Just because your pet seems OK after a bit please take him for a professional evaluation as many issues can occur in the internal organs after heat stroke.

 The best cure for heat stroke is prevention.

 Overexertion and Running